aladadev/weather_app_riverpod/README.md

-# Weather App using Flutter, Riverpod State Management and WeatherAPI
+# Weather App using Flutter using WeatherAPI

 This repository contains a Flutter app that uses Riverpod State Management and the WeatherAPI to provide users with weather information.
 The app includes a sign-up and login screen, a homepage showing weather data, a search feature with auto-complete suggestions, a profile page for editing user information, and a settings page for logging out.
 Installation